Nato agrees 'fundamental shift' to counter Russia

 The Strategic Concept reaffirms Ukraine’s eventual ambition to join Nato.
 “We reaffirm the decision we took at the 2008 Bucharest Summit and all subsequent decisions with respect to Georgia and Ukraine,” the document says.
 Nato will also develop its partnership with Bosnia & Herzegovina and step up its support for Moldova.

 The new Strategic Concept is meant to be backed up by higher spending by Nato countries.
-Nine Allies now reach – or exceed – Nato’s target of defence spending representing 2% of GDP, with 19 having clear plans to reach it by 2024.
+Nine allies now reach – or exceed – Nato’s target of defence spending representing 2% of GDP, with 19 having clear plans to reach it by 2024.

 “Two percent is increasingly seen as a floor, not as a ceiling,” said Stoltenberg.